 When the code we write damages things in the real world we use mocks.

-A mock will jump in and stop code from executing dangerous things (and in the process return a fake response, tricking your code into thinking everything was a success).
+A mock will jump in and stop code from executing dangerous things (and in the

 Don’t fake too much though